Glossitis – Tongue, Treatment, Definition, Pictures, Symptoms, Causes, Types

 What is Glossitis?

-Glossitis is a medical term used to describe a condition characterized by inflammation and swelling of the tongue.
+Glossitis is a medical term used to describe a condition characterized by inflammation and swelling of the tongue, affecting its appearance and function.
 This inflammation can make the tongue appear smooth, as the tiny bumps on the tongue, called papillae, may become less prominent.
 The term glossitis is derived from glossa, which means tongue, and -itis, denoting inflammation.
 When the tongue is inflamed, it can change in color, texture, and even shape.
 The condition can be painful and may cause difficulty in eating, speaking, or swallowing.

 What are the Types of Glossitis?